 Chinafy changes this equation.

-Instead of spending a few million to simply get their foot in the China market ( not to mention, a 2-4 year lead time), Shopify shop owners, their agencies, and developers can now create and manage a completely 'China-optimised version' of their site to serve visitors from China within days.
+Instead of spending a few million to simply get their foot in the China market (not to mention, what ends up taking anywhere from 2 months to 2 years and multiple headcounts), Shopify shop owners, their agencies, and developers can now create and manage a completely 'China-optimised version' of their site to serve visitors from China within days.

 Marketers can continue to manage just one website

-Developers and Solution Architects can achieve a performative site in China with just a quick update to the DNS.
+Developers and Solution Architects can achieve a performative site in China with just a quick update to the DNS and just a few additional adjustments in localised payment options.
 More importantly, they can maintain manual control over the China-version of code as they'd like and

 Businesses can reach China's 800 million internet users faster and more cost-effectively than ever before.